awsdocs/amazon-aurora-user-guide/doc_source/aurora-copy-snapshot.md

 aws rds copy-db-cluster-snapshot ^ --source-db-cluster-snapshot-identifier arn:aws:rds:us-west-2:123456789012:cluster-snapshot:aurora-cluster1-snapshot-20161115 ^
   --target-db-cluster-snapshot-identifier myclustersnapshotcopy ^
-  --source-region us-west-2 ^
   --kms-key-id my-us-east-1-key
 ```

+The `--source-region` parameter is required when you're copying an encrypted DB cluster snapshot between the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions\.
+For `--source-region`, specify the AWS Region of the source DB instance\.
+The AWS Region specified in `source-db-cluster-snapshot-identifier` must match the AWS Region specified for `--source-region`\.

+If `--source-region` isn't specified, specify a `--pre-signed-url` value\.
+A *presigned URL* is a URL that contains a Signature Version 4 signed request for the `copy-db-cluster-snapshot` command that's called in the source AWS Region\.
+To learn more about the `pre-signed-url` option, see [copy\-db\-cluster\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html) in the *AWS CLI Command Reference*\.

 #### RDS API<a name="USER_CopyDBClusterSnapshot.Encrypted.CrossRegion.API"></a>

-To copy a DB cluster snapshot, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html) operation\.
+To copy a DB cluster snapshot, use the Amazon RDS API [CopyDBClusterSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html) operation\.
 If you are copying the snapshot to another AWS Region, perform the action in the AWS Region to which the snapshot will be copied\.

 The following parameters are used to copy an encrypted DB cluster snapshot:
 + `SourceDBClusterSnapshotIdentifier` – The identifier for the encrypted DB cluster snapshot to be copied\.
 If you are copying the snapshot to another AWS Region, this identifier must be in the ARN format for the source AWS Region\.